Our Favourite Worst Rock Jumps - Zigzag Magazine

 Vic Bay has a weird little channel that lies parallel to the breaking wave.
 But what makes the situation particularly challenging, is that from the channel, the rocks prevent you from seeing the sets.
 You’re basically riding blind baby.
 You basically have to employ a friend to stand on the rocks and spot for you.
 And you’d better hope your mate isn’t sadistic or else he’ll send you into the lions den with 10 foot sets rolling onto dry rocks.

-During the university SA Surfing champs, I saw a mate paddle through key hole before his heat, get blitzed all the way to the beach break, run around, paddle back out through the keyhole and get blitzed all the way to the beach break again.
+During the university SA Surfing champs, I saw a mate paddle through the keyhole before his heat, get blitzed all the way to the beach break, run around, paddle back out through the keyhole and get blitzed all the way to the beach break again.
 In 20 mins.
 Heat done without catching a wave.

 Mossel Bay